aviabird/angularspree/README.md

 * 🗨 [Forums](https://forum.aviacommerce.org/) - Discussions -> Coming soon...
 * 👪 [Community Chat][gitter] - Gitter

+### Important Note
+AngularSpree is now a part of [Aviacommerce Project](https://aviacommerce.org).
+Further development of angularspree will happen on aviacommerce [repo](https://github.com/aviacommerce/avia).
+Please check the front-end folder.

+However, this repo will continue to receive updates every 15 days.
+So essentially, it's a mirror for aviacommerce/front-end repo.

 ## Features

-Features of this mobile appliction are:-
+### Features of this mobile appliction are:-

 1. Product List Page
 2. Product Detail Page
 3. Filters by Category, options, size etc